 The big crowd and the loud sound often scare people off the street, as if the mat rempits own the place.

 Seeking attention and thrills though dangerous acts

-Sunday nights are the best time for the mat rempit to hold an illegal race in Kuala Lumpur, along with Saturday and Friday nights and occasionally on weeknights, especially on Jalan Sultan lsmail, Jalan Ipoh, Chow Kit, and the Federal Highway.
+Sunday nights are the best time for mat rempits to hold an illegal race in Kuala Lumpur, along with Saturday and Friday nights and occasionally on weeknights, especially on Jalan Sultan lsmail, Jalan Ipoh, Chow Kit, and the Federal Highway.

 But it doesn’t stop there.
 Mat rempits exist all over Malaysia.

-There is something about racing on the public tracks – the mat rempits can show off their kamikaze skills on the road to the people watching, while riding on the hillside road with sharp turns is challenging, giving them the surge of thrills they seek.
+There is something about racing on the public tracks – the mat rempits can show off their kamikaze skills on the road to the people watching, while riding on the hillside road with sharp turns is challenging, giving them the thrilling surge that they seek.

 According to a former mat rempit, the racers are attention seekers and they like having people see their performances.
 This is why racing on actual tracks or on a blocked road does not give them the same level of excitement.

-The situations get rowdier when the races are organised following a special occasion, for example during Eid and New Year celebration, as well as on the night of the Independence Day.
+The situation gets rowdier when the races are organised following a special occasion, for example during Eid and New Year celebration, as well as on the night of the Independence Day.